ERTP Introduction

 requires being able to add and subtract digital assets.
 They use a set

-of AmountMath
+of AmountMath functions.

-In addition to math operations, AmountMath
+In addition to math operations, AmountMath functions check on their

-There can be many copies of the AmountMath
+There can be many copies of the AmountMath for a particular brand and

-its issuer
+its issuer.

 # Next Steps